About Us

 Our kits go out to hundreds of homes every week, as well as to vets, pet cremation services, grooming centres and pet stores across the UK.

-Me with one of my cats, Eddie, after he had surgery on his pelvis.
+The photo of myself and Eddie after he had surgery on his pelvis.
 Eddie was brought into the practice where I was working after been hit by a car.
 He had severe fractures to his pelvis and unfortunately no owner came forward for him.
 Due to his injuries it was decided he would be put to sleep.

 However, he had a stroke of luck!
-It was agreed that as he was only young, we would try and mend him.
-I volunteered to foster him if he made it.
+The practice owner said that as he was only young we should give him a chance and we would try to fix him!
+One of the practices' fab vets Leanne offered her surgical skills and I volunteered to foster him after surgery if all went well!
 So, he had a metal plate put in the right side of his pelvis and he had his femoral head (the ball section of the 'ball and socket' joint) removed on his left.
 This allowed him to be pain free.
-Now, 10 years later I'm still 'fostering' him and he runs around catching mice, racing up 30 foot trees and obviously posing for photos for MyPetPawPrint!
+Surgery went very well and now, nearly 12 years later, I'm still 'fostering' him and he runs around catching mice, racing up 30 foot trees and obviously posing for photos for MyPetPawPrint!